-STEVEN REED, PhD Steve Reed is IDRI’s Founder and Curevo’s Executive Advisor and Director.
+STEVEN REED, PhD Steve Reed is CEO of HDT Bio in Seattle, and Curevo’s Executive Advisor and Director.
 His academic appointments include Professor of Medicine at Cornell University Medical College in New York and a Research Professor of Pathobiology at the University of Washington.
 He serves on several editorial review committees, has served as a member of the Tropical Medicine Review Board of the National Institutes of Health, and has served as a member of diagnostic and vaccine steering committees of the World Health Organization.
 Steve’s research interests have focused on the immunology of intracellular infections, and the development of vaccines and diagnostics for both cancer and infectious diseases.
 In addition to HDT, he has founded the Infectious Disease Research Institute (IDRI) and co-founded two other biotech companies, Immune Design Corp and Corixa Corp.

 Myron J. Levin is a Professor of Pediatrics & Medicine at the University of Colorado School of Medicine (UCSOM) in the section of Pediatric Infectious Diseases and Epidemiology, and he is the Associate Director of the Pediatric HIV Clinic.
 He graduated from Harvard Medical School in 1960 and completed a residency in Internal Medicine at the Bronx Municipal Hospital Center (Einstein Medical School).
 He spent three years at the National Institutes of Health; the last two years devoted to research in molecular virology.
 He returned to Harvard in 1969 to complete a fellowship in Infectious Diseases and, as an Associate Professor, to become the first Chief of Infectious Diseases at the Sidney Farber Cancer Center (now the Dana-Farber Cancer Institute).
 In 1982, he moved to Colorado as a Professor and Chief of Pediatric Infectious Diseases.
 In 2002, he resigned from this role but remained as Director of the Vaccine Research clinic.
 His research interests are in clinical virology, antiviral therapy, vaccinology, and immune responses to vaccines.
 He has published more than 450 peer-reviewed papers, chapters and books.